 We know how difficult it is when a loved one dies, and we would be pleased to help you if you would like to arrange a Christian funeral at St Andrew’s.
 There is a good website about funerals in the Church of England here.

-We will hold a funeral in the church for those who were living in Stapleford at the time of their deaths, or for anyone who is a member of the church when they die.
+We will hold a funeral in the church for anyone who was living in Stapleford at the time of their death, or for anyone who is a member of the church when they die.
 We know that people often have to live the last part of their lives away from the village but would still count it as home.
 Where someone has a strong connection to the village of that sort we will gladly hold their funeral here.
 We are also happy to go to the local crematoriums to hold funeral services.
 There are some notes about funerals at St Andrew's here.

 To make the practical arrangements for both funerals and interments you will need to have an undertaker.
 There are several good local firms, but please contact us here if you need any help to find one.

-Memorial stones in the churchyard
+Memorial stones & ornaments in the churchyard

 It is usual to place a memorial stone over the site of the interment of ashes.
 We have to follow certain regulations as to what can be allowed on a memorial stone, so your undertaker or stone mason will need to agree the design with us before it is carved.